CloudBoost/developers/en/datastorage/advanceDataStorage.md

 #####In this section

 In this section you'll learn about how to save and delete more than one CloudObject at a Time.
+You'll learn about the Bulk API for Save and Delete in CloudBoost.

-#Saving Multiple Objects
+#Saving Multiple CloudObjects

-To save multiple number of CloudObjects pass an array of CloudObjects to the Bulk Save Function.
-In this way:
+To save multiple CloudObjects, you need to pass an array of CloudObjects to the bulk save function.
+Here's a quick example:

 ==JavaScript==
 <span class="js-lines" data-query="bulksave">